Theo3285/Fibonacci/README.md

 This is kata is for practicing TDD triangulation

-The algorithm is simple but the goal is to implement with very small steps
+The algorithm is simple but the goal is to implement it with very small steps

 ## Requirements
 The Fibonacci Sequence is the series of numbers: